Chemistry only

 electrolyte and cause unwanted reactions you

-did not plan for.
+did not plan for or expect to happen.
 The two metals are then connected by electrical leads to a voltmeter.
 However

 if the two metals copper and zinc are in beakers containing solutions of their own ions then we will have a gap in the circuit.
 This gap